yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 The approved references are integrated into `index.html` as of v20.

-## v23 clone rescue and KO presentation tuning
+## v24 clone rescue, KO presentation, and defense orientation

 - A clone can be checked only while its owner is at one quarter HP or below.
 - Its flip probability is one roll at 40% of the completed normal-menko flip